p-snft/feedinlib/README.rst

 2. Initialise a weather object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A weather object contains one weather data set and all its necessary meta data.
-You can define it passing all the information from your weather data source to the FeedinWeatehr class.
+You can define it passing all the information from your weather data source to the FeedinWeather class.

 .. code:: python